jeffblankenburg/alexa/start_here/certification/common_pitfalls.md

 1. Invocation name is a single word, without it being unique to developer’s brand/intellectual property.
 You must use at least two words in your invocation name unless you own the rights to a specific word, like Uber, Dominos, or Nest.
 2. Invocation name consists of 2 words, one of which is a definite article.
 In English, "the" is a definite article.
 You can't use the word "the" in a 2 word invocation name.
-3. Invocation name consists of wake words (Alexa, Amazon, Echo, or Computer) or connectors (to, from, by, if, and, whether) or launch words (launch, ask, tell, load or begin).
+3. Invocation name consists of wake words (Alexa, Amazon, Echo, or Computer) or connectors (to, from, by, if, and, whether) or launch words (launch, ask, tell, load, enable, or begin).
 4. Invocation name infringes upon intellectual property rights of an entity or a person.
 For example, you can't use the name "AWS Helper" because it infringes on AWS's intellectual property.

 An exhaustive list of [Invocation Name Requirements](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/choosing-the-invocation-name-for-an-alexa-skill#invocation-name-requirements) are documented on the developer portal.